 (5) “Land-use authority” means any entity with state-authorized power to regulate land-use permits and entitlements conferred by local governments.

-(6) “Land-use restriction” means covenants restricting the use of land, recorded regulatory agreements, or any other form of an equitable servitude.
+(6) “Land-use restriction” means covenants restricting the use of land, recorded regulatory agreements, or any other form of an equitable servitude entered into:

+(i) As a condition of award of funds or financing from a public agency or local or regional housing trust fund which has been funded or chartered by a federal, state, or local government agency;

+(ii) As a condition of the award of tax credits; or

+(iii) As may be required by the local agency that approves the development project.

 (7) “Major transit stop” means a site containing an existing rail transit station, a ferry terminal served by either a bus or rail transit service, or the intersection of two or more major bus routes with a service interval frequency of 15 minutes or less during the morning and afternoon peak weekday commute periods, and offering weekend service.

-(8) “Public agency” means a federal, state, or local government agency, or a local or regional housing trust fund which has been funded or chartered by a federal, state, or local government agency.

-(9) “Required by law to record” means, but is not limited to, a development applicant or development proponent is required to record a land-use restriction based on any of the following:

-(i) As a condition of award of funds or financing from a public agency.

-(ii) As a condition of the award of tax credits.

-(iii) As may be required by a contract entered into with a public agency.

-(10) “Transit priority area” means an area within one-half mile of a major transit stop that is existing or planned, provided the planned stop is scheduled to be completed within the planning horizon included in a Transportation Improvement Program adopted pursuant to Section 450.216 or 450.322 of Title 23 of the Code of Federal Regulations.
+(8) “Transit priority area” means an area within one-half mile of a major transit stop that is existing or planned, provided the planned stop is scheduled to be completed within the planning horizon included in a Transportation Improvement Program adopted pursuant to Section 450.216 or 450.322 of Title 23 of the Code of Federal Regulations.